mui/material-ui/packages/pigment-css-react/README.md

 Pigment CSS addresses the needs of the modern React developer by providing a zero-runtime CSS-in-JS styling solution as a successor to tools like Emotion and styled-components.

 Compared to its predecessors, Pigment CSS offers improved DX and runtime performance (though at the cost of increased build time) while also being compatible with React Server Components.
-Pigment CSS is built on top of [WyW-in-JS](https://wyw-in-js.dev/), enabling us to provide the smoothest possible experience for Material UI users when migrating from Emotion in v5 to Pigment CSS in v6.
+Pigment CSS is built on top of [WyW-in-JS](https://wyw-in-js.dev/), enabling to provide the smoothest possible experience for Material UI users when migrating from Emotion in v5 to Pigment CSS in v6.

 ### Start with Next.js